parameterized/zipper/README.md

 ## Controls
 - WASD to move
+- Left Shift to sprint
-- Left mouse button to shoot
+- Left Mouse Button to shoot
 - F1 to show debug info
+- F2 for free fire
+- F3 to push around enemies